BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0643.jpg)

 Off toward Inverness, stopping along the way at the Dalwhinnie Distillery.
-Didn’t do tour but Shelley, Eileen and I had a three tasting with delicious chocolates.
-We all enjoyed the 15 year old so purchased a bottle for our stay in the area.
+Didn’t do tour but Shelley, Eileen and I purchased a three tasting with delicious chocolates.
+We all enjoyed the 15 year old so purchased a bottle for our stay in the area (of course we did!).

 ![](/img/img_0645.jpg)

-Headed to Inverness, went to a restored 1639 year old church turned into a bookstore.
+Headed to Inverness, went to a restored 1639 year old church, turned into a bookstore.
 Sold many antique books and prints.
 Great fun poking around here.
 Shelley and I purchased over hundred year old prints of Scottish sites.

 ![](/img/img_0648.jpg)